xitu/gold-miner/article/2020/one-of-the-first-things-to-understand-in-javascript-immutability.md

 # One of the first things to understand in JavaScript — Immutability

-#### Mutation in JavaScript and why this is important to know

-#### Let us go back to basics: “In JavaScript, are variables or constants immutable?”

 ![](https://cdn-images-1.medium.com/max/6136/1*4PrMNL-FF9Z5G5BXJliAYg.png)

+Let us go back to basics: “In JavaScript, are variables or constants immutable?”

 The answer is **neither**, and if you even have a little hesitation on your answer, read on.
 Every programming language have different flavors and characteristics, and in JavaScript, this is one of the most important things to be aware of, especially while we are picking up a few languages like Python, Java, etc.

 You may not necessarily change how you code in JavaScript immediately, but in knowing this early, it will prevent you from getting into nasty situations that are difficult to debug later on.
 I will include some ways you can adopt to prevent getting into such problems as well — different ways to do shallow & deep copy.

 Just a quick summary before we begin:

 **Variables** (initialised with `let`) — Re-assignable & Mutable **Constants** (initialised with `const`) — Non re-assignable & Mutable